CSCfi/csc-user-guide/docs/apps/ansys.md

     module available

 and check lines *ansys/(version number)*.
-For example to load Ansys version 2022R1, give command
+For example to load Ansys version 2022R2, give command

-    module load ansys/2022R1
+    module load ansys/2022R2

-There are examples of **batch job files** available on Puhti-rhel7 and Mahti servers.
+There are examples of **batch job files** available on Puhti and Mahti servers.
 On Mahti, only for CFD computations:

     Ansys CFX:        /appl/soft/eng/ansys_inc/example_batch_job_files/parjob_cfx

     Ansys Fluent:     /appl/soft/eng/ansys_inc/example_batch_job_files/parjob_fluent

-    Ansys Structural: /appl/soft/eng/ansys_inc/example_batch_job_files/parjob_struct  (only on Puhti-rhel7)
+    Ansys Structural: /appl/soft/eng/ansys_inc/example_batch_job_files/parjob_struct  (only on Puhti)

 Copy those files and modify them for your own use.
 Further instructions are given in the files.